Engin-Boot/pong-stage-Logan111/Stage0/give-me-a-name.md

   When the player press "Difficulty" option on menu bar

   Then it allows player to choose with three varieties of difficulty level

+### Scenario: how to select the number of players to play

+  Given the player launched the game and willing to choose number of players

+  When the player press "choose player" option on menu bar

+  Then it allows player to choose with either single or multi player